If the last 20 years have shown us anything, it’s that trying to prepare for the future is a fool’s errand. We can only see so far.

 Take all your customer research, including all of your quantitative data like A/B test results, analytics and so on, and start collating it.

-Organize it, place it in a digestible format, (like a Confluence or Notion page, or even printed pages as handouts for the actual workshop for people to share).
-Then, make sure you start distributing that material before the workshop even starts.
+Organize it and place it in a digestible format (like a Confluence or Notion page, or even printed pages as handouts for the actual workshop for people to share).
+Then, make sure you start distributing that material before the workshop starts.

 Be sure to tell everyone: this is just preliminary information.
 They’ll have a chance to talk about it in the actual workshop.

 There’s nothing worse than a workshop that doesn’t go anywhere, or falls apart from lack of direction.
 As the facilitator, it’s your job to make sure the workshop ends with enough information to create your Experience Map.
 We suggest distributing a schedule to your attendees and as soon as you see things getting off-track, using it to push the workshop back on the right path.